-- The minimum distance from the detector is 20"/50cm. - The optional beam collimator is fitted for extended range.
-At extreme temperatures, there is a 15% maximum reduction in the range.
+- The minimum distance from the detector is 20"/50 cm. - At extreme temperatures, there is a 15% maximum reduction in the range.

 Important: Keep the flame simulator in a safe place when not in use.

 D.1.5 Charging the Battery